JessePerry/angular-ink-chatbot/README.md

 # Wedding RSVP fork 💍

+The game is hosted here as a GitHub Page https://jesseperry.github.io/ink-wedding-game/ The release is under /docs

 This is a fork to re-design neoskop's awesome chat bot into an interactive rsvp form for a wedding.

 ![Wedding Game Screenshot](/release/Screenshot01.png?raw=true "Wedding Game Desktop Browser Screenshot")